h10sheikh/DataEnrichment/README.md

 # Data Encrichment with Data Parameters
 This repository contains the code for data-cleaning/enrichment using [Data Parameters](https://papers.nips.cc/paper/9289-data-parameters-a-new-family-of-parameters-for-learning-a-differentiable-curriculum).
 The code in this repo is forked from the [open source]() implementation of Data Parameters, and is upgraded and modified to support data enrichment.
 To understand more about data parameters method you can read the paper and README in the original repository.
-In this ReadMe, post setup and installation, we will detail a walkthrough/example of analyzing the popular ImageNet dataset.
+In this ReadMe, post setup and installation, we will detail a walkthrough/example of detecting noise in CIFAR100 corrupt dataset and analyzing the popular ImageNet dataset.

 ## Setup and Requirements